 - Specialization: Pastry chefs, executive chefs, and corporate chefs often earn higher salaries

-👉 Moving into management roles (like sous chef or executive chef) is the biggest driver of salary growth.
+Moving into management roles, such as sous chef or executive chef, is one of the biggest drivers of salary growth.

 Is Becoming a Chef Difficult?